Swedish Armed Forces International Service Medal: Appearance and cost

 The medal is formed of oxidized bronze and is of the 8th size (31 mm diameter).
 The obverse shows the heraldic arms of the Swedish Armed Forces and around the outer edge the words FÖR INTERNATIONELLA INSATSER ("FOR INTERNATIONAL SERVICE").
 The reverse is blank.
 The medal is worn in a 35 mm blue ribbon.
 The ribbon can after the Supreme Commander's decision be provided with a laurel wreath in silver.

 With each medal comes a detachable medal clasp in oxidized bronze with the inscription of the mission area name/country.
 Example: "KOSOVO".
 The medal clasp is attached to the lower part of the ribbon.
 With the medal comes a service ribbon and digits showing the number of times the individual been awarded.

 The costs for the medal with accessories is charged to the appropriation for each mission.
 Miniature medals are not obtained on the Swedish Armed Forces' expense.
-The Swedish Armed Forces subsequently acquires medal clasps for all mission from 24 January 1994 onwards.
+The Swedish Armed Forces subsequently acquires medal clasps for all missions from 24 January 1994 onwards.
 In accordance with the medal regulations from 1991 and 1994, the awarded individual may wear medal clasps under the Swedish Armed Forces Carrying Regulations for awards.